 - To reheat add a little extra veggie stock to the concentrated thick sauce just enough to help the carrots heat through.
 Bring to a simmer, place a lid on your pan, and cook for a few minutes until carrots are hot.

 - Reheat your carrot dogs on a BBQ.
 This will add more depths of flavour and achieve some authentic grill lines.
+Brush the leftover sauce over the carrot dogs as they reheat.

 - Enjoy ready-made carrot dogs in the bun for a packed lunch or picnic.
 Just chill the carrot dog in the bun with the salad and condiments added, and wrap up with a food-safe wrapping.
 They taste amazing chilled.